urnenfeld/eth-py-scapy/README.md

     address 10.0.0.11
     netmask 255.255.255.0
 ```
-Now you're just an _ifup_ away of completing the configuration :
+Now you're just an _ifup_ away from completing the configuration :
 ```
 $sudo ifup eth1.10
 ```
 ## 3. Build your own test collection
-We now that sometimes project's timings are so tight, that every help available could really make a difference, so we decided to include very _small and simple_ test infrastructure in order to build test cases from day one (let us insist on the _small an simple_ fact, we invite you to grab **eth-py-scapy** and adapt it to your own test suite).
+We now that sometimes project's timings are so tight, that every help available could make a difference, so we decided to include a very _small and simple_ test infrastructure in order to build test cases from day one (let us insist on the _small an simple_ fact, we invite you to grab **eth-py-scapy** and adapt it to your own test suite).

 ### 3.1 _auto_eth_test.py_ and _testcases_ folder
 ```